-Investments in gold bullion are measured at fair value determined by reference to published price quotations, with unrealized and realized gains and losses recorded in income based on the IAS 40 Investment Property fair value model as IAS 40 Investment Property is the most relevant IFRS to apply.
-Investment transactions in physical gold bullion are accounted for on the date the order to buy or sell is executed.
+Investments in gold bullion are measured at fair value determined by reference to published price quotations, with unrealized and realized gains and losses recorded in income based on the IAS 40 Investment Property fair value model as IAS 40 is the most relevant IFRS to apply.
+Investment transactions in physical gold bullion are accounted for on the business day following the date the order to buy or sell is executed.